-When a residential property is sold and a contract of sale is signed, the vendor is usually happy to have the property sold and the purchaser looking forward to moving into their new home.
-However, the purchase can quickly become problematic if one party wants to cancel the contract.
+When a reside Cancelling a Contract ntial property is sold and a contract of sale is signed, the vendor is usually happy to have the property sold and the purchaser looking forward to moving into their new home.
+However, the purchase can quickly become problematic if one party sets their mind about cancelling a contract.
 This article will look at when you can cancel the contract of sale and your rights and remedies if the contract is incorrectly cancelled.

 Purchaser – When can I Cancel?